go-playground/cache/README.md

 <sub>
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Proteus by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this package by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sub>